gravitational/teleport/docs/2.5/enterprise.md

 ### How does SSO work with SSH?

-From the user's perspective, nothing changes: they need to execute:
+From the user's perspective they need to execute the following command:

 ```bash
 $ tsh login